-In this collaboration, NorthStar and we plan to couple MNPR-101 to a therapeutic radioisotope supplied by NorthStar in order to create a highly selective agent that has the potential to kill aberrantly activated cytokine-producing immune cells.
-By eradicating these cells with a targeted RIT, the goal is to spare healthy cells while quickly reducing the cytokine storm and its harmful systemic effects.
-Under the agreement, NorthStar and we will start out sharing development costs 50/50, and the initial financial commitment for each company is nominal.
-Additional financial contributions will be subject to mutual agreement of the parties.
+In this collaboration, we plan to couple MNPR-101 to a therapeutic radioisotope supplied by NorthStar in order to create a highly selective agent that has the potential to kill aberrantly activated cytokine-producing immune cells.
+By eradicating these cells with a uPAR-targeted RIT, the goal is to spare healthy cells while quickly reducing the cytokine storm and its harmful systemic effects.
+Through September 30, 2020, we have incurred immaterial amounts of expenses related to the NorthStar collaboration.